 |Better the bramble than the black-thorn,

-He who would go in the bramble for me,
+I would go in the thorn for him.

 It was thought every berry had a poisonous worm in the highlands .
 Its other folk-lore and uses are well-known to those who only have a passing acquaintance with wild berry picking and foraging.
 It has so many folk names such as black butters, blackbides, bumblekites and scaldberries that it’s a testament to how well known the plant is.
 The latin name for Blackberry is Rubus Fructicosis and is a member of the Rose or Rosaceae family.
 Bramble means impenetrable thicket and comes from Germanic bram-bezi, whence come also German Brombeere, Dutch Braambes and French framboise.
 It originated before the year 1000; Middle English; Old English bræmbel, variant of brǣmel, equivalent to brǣm- (cognate with Dutch braam broom). .
 In fact at one time the flower of the Blackberry was a symbol of beauty to the Gaelic poets, and a well-known love ballad has the name Bláth na Sméar, or ‘Flower of the Blackberry’.